 This event is part of a month-long celebration of the 150th birthday of Thomas Hunt Morgan, Lexington’s first Nobel Laureate.
 Listen to this podcast and visit the BioBonanza Facebook page for more information.
+Text transcript.

 It’s been 21 years since Robin Cooper started working in the department of biology in the University of Kentucky College of Arts & sciences.
 It’s been 130 years since Thomas Hunt Morgan, Kentucky’s first Nobel Laureate, graduated from what is now called UK.
 What do they have in common?
 They used the same research organisms: fruit flies and crayfish.